skrinak/personalize-amzn-rec/README.md

 In this workshop we'll create a recommendation engine using the same data as our previous workshop led by Rumi Olsen.
 Her notebook is here: [Amazon SageMaker の Factorization Machines を使用したレコメンダ システムの構築](https://github.com/rumiio/sagemaker-rec-engine-demo).
 In Rumi's workshop we created a recommendation engine based on the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) from scratch using a traditional machine learning method: factorization machines.
 In this workshops we use the Amazon managed service Personalize to achieve the same goal.

 Personalize is a much easier approach as the service does a lot of heavy lifting for you.
 All the work is in the setup.
-To use personalizes we need to:
+To use Personalize we need to:

-* Enable Sagemaker to use personalize features
+* Enable Sagemaker to use Personalize features
 * Coordinate usage of SageMaker, Personalize, and S3 using IAM roles
     * We'll modify the IAM role created for us in SageMaker
     * and we'll create a new role for Personalize that enables S3 access and other operations